jmdevy/focus/README.md

 2. visit `http://localhost:3000/`

 ## Deploying
-Thanks to GitHub pages, this project is automatically built and published on Github.
+Thanks to GitHub pages and actions, this project is automatically built and published on Github.
 However, to build this application locally, run: `npm run build`

 ## Version Scheme
 The version number in the bottom right of this web app has the following format: `major.minor.patch`